2016 Big West Conference women's basketball tournament

 The 2016 Big West Conference women's basketball tournament took place March 8–12, 2016.
 The first two rounds occurred at Bren Events Center while the semifinals and championship were at the Honda Center in Anaheim, California.
 The winner of the tournament received the conference's automatic bid to the 2016 NCAA Women's Division I Basketball Tournament.

 CSUN were the defending champions, but were eliminated by Cal Poly in the first round.
+The tournament was won by Hawai'i, who defeated UC Davis in the championship game.